snt-arg/cg2o/README.md

  ### Notes

 - Run the command from the project root directory.
-- To open a second bash terminal in the running docker container use:
+- To open an additional Bash session inside the already running Docker container, from **another terminal on your host machine**,  use:

 ```bash
 docker exec -it cg2o bash
 ```